Action - An action is a step in your flow. For example, 'Send Message'. 'Update the Contact', and 'Enter Another Flow' are actions.

 Login - A login is a unique user in your workspace.
-If you have over 100,000 credits purchased, your workspace may have multiple logins.

 Node Exits - Node exits refer to the routes that contacts can take in your flow logic.
 These are represented as dots at each exit with a red dot meaning that the contact will be removed from the flow.

 Outbox - Occasionally, errors can occur with your channels.
 When this happens, messages may not send properly and will go to your outbox where they are queued to be sent.